Shopping and kids make a terrible combination. Here is how I go shopping with my kids and not lose my mind or temper.

-We’ve all seen it: the kid screaming in the store because they so desperately want the toy that is the only thing that is standing between them and eternal happiness.
-And the mother, red-faced and angry, trying to complete her shopping while her kid is screaming and howling across the store.
+We’ve all seen it: the kid screaming in the store because they so desperately want the toy that is the only thing standing between them and eternal happiness.
+And the mother, red-faced and angry, is trying to complete her shopping while her kid is screaming and howling across the store.

-Kids don’t really get that when it comes to bread vs. random action figure then bread wins every time.
-They just assume that they will be well-fed, no matter what.
+Kids don’t really get that when it comes to bread vs. random action figures, then bread wins every time.
+They assume that they will be well-fed, no matter what.
 And it comes down to us, the poor parents, to make those difficult decisions (not).
 But no matter how tight money is, there is probably not a mother in the world who considered giving in to her child when that tantrum starts.

 Two weeks ago, I had a lot less cash than I usually did.
 This meant no extra spending on anything.
 Since I am very strict about using my credit card (emergencies only-and that means medicine.)
-I had taken my kids to the park and I just couldn’t deal with the inevitable walk home past all the lovely shops on the way to my house.
+I had taken my kids to the park, and I couldn’t deal with the inevitable walk home past all the lovely shops on the way to my house.
 Even without the possible tantrums-who can handle that look of longing and heartbreak on those adorable faces?

-So how do you say “no” to your kids?
+How do you say “no” to your kids?

 The best way is to avoid the situation altogether.
 Basically, I don’t take my kids to the store.
 Ever.
-And no-this doesn’t mean that I just leave them at home with a babysitter or ordering everything online.
-This usually means, early morning trips or very late store trips.
-Or waiting until my husband comes home or husband doing the shopping instead of me even though I don’t like the vegetables he picks out.
+No, this doesn’t mean that I leave them at home with a babysitter or order everything online.
+This usually means early morning trips or very late store trips.
+Or waiting until my husband comes home or my husband doing the shopping instead of me even though I don’t like the vegetables he picks out.

-When I do take my kids to the store there is a LOT of preparation involved:
+When I do take my kids to the store, there is a LOT of preparation involved.

-- Before we get to the checkout (where enticing options are usually lurking) I remind them again: “we are not buying anything this time- only the milk and bread that we picked out” or “You already picked out one treat -we are not getting anything else”.
+- Before we get to the checkout (where enticing options are usually lurking), I remind them again: “we are not buying anything this time- only the milk and bread that we picked out” or “You already picked out one treat -we are not getting anything else.”

 - I praise them constantly for not complaining and make a big deal when we leave the store about their great behavior: “wow!
 I am so proud that you didn’t even ask for a toy!”